Quick Summary

 Disadvantages

-• Time-Consuming: Digital signatures aren’t well-suited for routine contracts and agreements due to the amount of time it takes to verify the identity of the signer.
-This makes it difficult for individuals or businesses who frequently require signatures on documents.
+- Time-Consuming: Digital signatures aren’t well-suited for routine contracts and agreements due to the amount of time it takes to verify the identity of the signer.
+This makes it difficult for individuals or businesses that frequently require signatures on documents.
 An overreliance on digital signatures can also hurt turnaround times due to signatory confusion, verification issues, and technical difficulties.

 Key Differences Between Digital Signatures and Electronic Signatures